 What is Balloon Sinuplasty?

-This procedure gently expands your sinus openings and drainage pathways to restore airflow, assists with drainage and helps healing.
+This procedure gently expands your sinus openings and drainage pathways to restore airflow, assists with drainage, and helps heal.
 After locating the treatment area and local anesthesia is applied, the physician will place and inflate a small balloon to dilate the treatment area.
 The balloon is then deflated and removed.

 Is Balloon Sinuplasty successful?

 Absolutely.
-In fact, 96% of patients undergoing a Balloon Sinuplasty procedure have reported drastic improvement in sinusitis symptoms.
-Learn more about Balloon Sinuplasty and results of this procedure by visiting the FAQ page on BALLOONSINUPLASTY.COM.
+96% of patients undergoing a Balloon Sinuplasty procedure have reported a drastic improvement in sinusitis symptoms.
+Learn more about Balloon Sinuplasty and the results of this procedure by visiting the FAQ page on BALLOONSINUPLASTY.COM.

 Does Medicare pay for Balloon Sinuplasty?